Orchestrating tasks and agents in your AI workflows.

 decorator for most flows, as it is more capable, flexible, and portable.
 You should use the Flow

-context manager primarily for nested or ad-hoc flows, when your primary goal is to create a shared thread for a few tasks.
+context manager primarily for nested or ad-hoc flows, when your primary goal is to create a shared thread for a few tasks.@flow

 to any function.
 Any tasks run inside the decorated function will execute within the context of the same flow.